Securing the 2025 NEA Representative Assembly

 - Be Wary About Individuals Seeking Assistance Without Details.
 Representative Assembly events are not the place to provide individuals advice about employment issues that unidentified individuals may have.

 - Limit access to RA and RA-related events to members.
-Meeting organizers should screen for delegates at doors and signs should be posted outside all events: Members Only.
+Meeting organizers should screen for delegates at doors, and signs should be posted outside all events: Members Only.